GaloisInc/BESSPIN-Lando/lobot-core/docs/UserGuide.md

   add1(self) = 0
 Learned the values of the following function calls: add1(5) = 6

-Press enter to see the next instance
+Press enter to see the next instance.
 ```

 Here, we see that Lobot is attempting to find a solution to `add1(x) = 0` by